rpthms/nft-geo-filter/README.md

 to the filtering rules, the script will make them as well.

-* Taking Monaco as an example again, to update the filtering sets in an 'ip' table called 'monaco-filter' every 12 to 13 hours since you booted your system, your systemd timer and service units would look something like this (provided you have stored the nft-geo-filter script in /usr/local/bin):
+* Taking Monaco as an example again, to update the filtering sets in an 'ip' table called 'monaco-filter' when you boot your system and then every 12 hours thereafter, your systemd timer and service units would look something like this (provided you have stored the nft-geo-filter script in /usr/local/bin):

   **nft-geo-filter.timer**
   ```